Guild of One-Name Studies

 Contact: Mr Stephen Daglish

-The Teece one-name study was first registered with the Guild by Brian Victor Teece (Guild member 909).
+The Teece one-name study was first registered with the Guild of One-Name Studies by Brian Victor Teece (Guild member 909).

 Brian passed away in February 2019.
-He had been a member of the Guild since 1986 and in his will he left a bequest to the Guild of One-Name Studies to maintain and continue research into the Teece name.
+He had been a member of the Guild since 1986 and was an authority on Teece family history and had established a network of contacts around the world.
+In his will he left a bequest to the Guild of One-Name Studies to maintain and continue research into the Teece name.

 The Guild Committee agreed to allow the Teece study to be re-registered in memory of Brian, to preserve his research and to build on this.

-If you have information about Teece families, or would be interested in helping with the project, please do let me know.
+If you have information about Teece families, or would be interested in helping with the project, or taking over the study, please do let me know.

 More updates will appear as the project moves forward.

 Brian Teece registered Teese, Tease and Tees as variants for the study.

 From my own research, I see that these spellings were often used in documents, particularly older documents, but in almost all cases the name settled to the Teece spelling; they might be regarded as "deviants".